-Now, don’t get me wrong – pacifiers can be great soothing tools!
+Now, don’t get me wrong.
+Pacifiers can be great soothing tools!
 But, according to our team of consultants, the pacifier is also a hidden sleep association.
-If you are doing everything right – putting your baby down awake, transitioning away from sleep associations, etc. – but your child still isn’t making substantial progress, then it’s likely time to wean your child from the pacifier.
+If you are doing everything right (putting your baby down awake, transitioning away from sleep associations, etc.) but your child still isn’t making substantial progress, then it’s likely time to wean your child from the pacifier.

-This is understandable – drowsy but awake can be tough to decipher, after all!
+This is understandable!
+Drowsy but awake can be tough to decipher, after all!
 But as part of your sleep training, you need to work towards laying your baby down completely awake.
 If you are still putting your baby to bed mostly asleep, then you still have more sleep training work to do.
-Remember, it’s key that your baby learns to go from being awake to asleep without your help – once she can do that, she can put herself back to sleep when she wakes briefly between sleep cycles, which will mean much longer stretches of sleep (and ultimately, sleeping through the night!).
+Remember, it’s key that your baby learns to go from being awake to asleep without your help.
+Once she can do that, she can put herself back to sleep when she wakes briefly between sleep cycles.
+This will mean much longer stretches of sleep.
+(And ultimately, sleeping through the night.)

-If your baby has a strong sleep association with feeding, then feeding your child right before you put him down for sleep may be inadvertently reinforcing this sleep association.
-Even if you’re not feeding him to sleep, it may be that the feeding is happening too close to sleep.
+If your baby has a strong sleep association with feeding, feeding him right before you put him down may be inadvertently reinforcing this sleep association.
+Even if you’re not feeding him to sleep, it may be that the feeding is too close to sleep.

 Now, I’m calling this a bonus reason, because it isn’t true for everyone.
 However, if you used a gentle approach to sleep training that involved you staying in the room at sleep times, then this may be at the root of your problem.
-Some children are able to fall asleep while mom and dad are close by, but then when they wake between sleep cycles and see mom and dad gone, they can’t go back to sleep.
+Some children are able to fall asleep while mom and dad are close by.
+But when they wake between sleep cycles and see mom and dad gone, they can’t go back to sleep.

-Remember, the bottom line is this: if it seems like sleep training has failed you, you’re either dealing with a sleep “speed bump” that’s beyond your control, or you still have some sleep training work left to do.
-Either way, don’t lose heart: sleep training really can solve your child’s sleep problems!
+Remember, the bottom line is this… If it seems like sleep training has failed you, you’re either dealing with a sleep “speed bump” that’s beyond your control, or you still have some sleep training work left to do.
+Either way, don’t lose heart.
+Sleep training really can solve your child’s sleep problems!